Beira–Lobito Highway: Angola

-It starts in Lobito, Angola (north-east of Benguela), as part of the EN100 Route.
-After a few kilometres north-east, it becomes the EN250 Route eastwards.
-It is the EN250 Route for the remainder of the Angolan Section, through Cuíto, to Luau, Moxico Province, where it crosses the Kasai River Borderline into the Democratic Republic of the Congo (DR Congo) and the town of Dilolo.
-At the junction with the EN120 in the town of Alto Hama, the Beira-Lobito Highway intersects with the Tripoli-Cape Town Highway (Trans-African Highway 3).
-The Angolan Section is 1160 kilometres.
+It starts in Lobito, Angola (north-east of Benguela), as part of the EN100 route.
+After a few kilometres north-east, it becomes the EN250 route eastwards.
+It is the EN250 route for the remainder of the Angolan section, through Cuíto, to Luau, Moxico Province, where it crosses the Kasai River Borderline into the Democratic Republic of the Congo (DR Congo) and the town of Dilolo.
+At the junction with the EN120 in the town of Alto Hama, the Beira–Lobito Highway intersects with the Tripoli-Cape Town Highway (Trans-African Highway 3).
+The Angolan section is 1160 kilometres.

 DR Congo

-From Dilolo, it goes eastwards as the N39 route, through Kolwezi, to the town of Guba (north of Likasi), where it becomes part of the N1 Route south-eastwards.
-It is the N1 Route for the remainder of the DR Congo Section, through Likasi and Lubumbashi, to the border town of Kasumbalesa (DR Congo) in the Copperbelt Region, where it crosses the near borderline into the Republic of Zambia and the border town of Kasumbalesa (Zambia).
-The DR Congo Section is 830 kilometres.
+From Dilolo, it goes eastwards as the N39 route, through Kolwezi, to the town of Guba (north of Likasi), where it becomes part of the N1 route south-eastwards.
+It is the N1 route for the remainder of the DR Congo section, through Likasi and Lubumbashi, to the border town of Kasumbalesa (DR Congo) in the Copperbelt Region, where it crosses the near borderline into the Republic of Zambia and the border town of Kasumbalesa (Zambia).
+The DR Congo section is 830 kilometres.

 Zambia

-From Kasumbalesa, it goes southwards as the T3 Route, through Chingola, Kitwe and Ndola to exit the Copperbelt Region and reach the town of Kapiri Mposhi, where it becomes part of the T2 Route, Zambia's Great North Road.
-It is the T2 Route for the remainder of the Zambian Section, through Kabwe and Lusaka (Zambia's Capital City), to the border town of Chirundu (Zambia), where it crosses the Zambezi River as the Chirundu Bridge into the Republic of Zimbabwe and the border town of Chirundu (Zimbabwe).
-From Kapiri Mposhi to the T1 Route junction after Kafue (50 kilometres south of Lusaka), the Beira-Lobito Highway shares its route with the Cairo-Cape Town Highway (Trans-African Highway 4).
-The Zambian Section is 610 kilometres.
+From Kasumbalesa, it goes southwards as the T3 route, through Chingola, Kitwe and Ndola to exit the Copperbelt Region and reach the town of Kapiri Mposhi, where it becomes part of the T2 route, Zambia's Great North Road.
+It is the T2 route for the remainder of the Zambian section, through Kabwe and Lusaka (Zambia's Capital City), to the border town of Chirundu (Zambia), where it crosses the Zambezi River as the Chirundu Bridge into the Republic of Zimbabwe and the border town of Chirundu (Zimbabwe).
+From Kapiri Mposhi to the T1 route junction after Kafue (50 kilometres south of Lusaka), the Beira–Lobito Highway shares its route with the Cairo-Cape Town Highway (Trans-African Highway 4).
+The Zambian section is 610 kilometres.

 Zimbabwe

-From Chirundu, it goes south-east as the R3 Highway (A1 Highway) to the city of Harare (Zimbabwe's Capital City), where it becomes the R5 Highway (A3 Highway) south-east to the city of Mutare, where it passes through various suburbs using various roads and crosses the Machipanda Border Post into the Republic of Mozambique and the border town of Machipanda.
-The Zimbabwean Section is 625 kilometres.
+From Chirundu, it goes south-east as the R3 highway (A1 highway) to the city of Harare (Zimbabwe's Capital City), where it becomes the R5 highway (A3 highway) south-east to the city of Mutare, where it passes through various suburbs using various roads and crosses the Machipanda Border Post into the Republic of Mozambique and the border town of Machipanda.
+The Zimbabwean section is 625 kilometres.

 Mozambique

-From Machipanda, it goes eastwards as the N6 Route, through Manica and Chimoio, to end in the city of Beira.
-The Mozambican Section is 300 kilometres.
+From Machipanda, it goes eastwards as the N6 route, through Manica and Chimoio, to end in the city of Beira.
+The Mozambican section is 300 kilometres.

+Developments

+In 2023, the governments of Zambia, DR Congo and Angola agreed to a 30-year concession for the 1700 km section of the parallel Benguela railway (Lobito Corridor) from Kolwezi to the Atlantic coast (Lobito; Benguela) in order to link the landlocked Copperbelt Region with its closest ocean (the Atlantic Ocean) for trade, as Zambia and DR Congo are two large producers of both copper and cobalt.
+The railway is known as the Lobito Atlantic Railway.